ABOUT UAT

 As the digital landscape evolves, the demand for cybersecurity professionals has skyrocketed, making it an enticing field for individuals seeking new career opportunities.
 For Alexander McPeake, a veteran of the Air Force, the transition into cybersecurity has been both a personal and professional evolution marked by resilience and ambition.

 Following a traumatic brain injury, Alexander faced significant challenges as he sought to redefine his career path.
 “I wanted to work with computers, but coding wasn’t for me.
 I figured networking would allow me to do that without the coding,” he reflected.
-His journey was supported by the University of Advancing Technology (UAT), where he pursued a degree in networking engineering.
+His journey was supported by the University of Advancing Technology (UAT), where he pursued an online degree in networking engineering.
 UAT’s innovative curriculum, focused on real-world applications and hands-on learning, provided him with the essential knowledge and skills to thrive in this fast-paced industry.
 He immersed himself in the coursework, fueled by a desire to master the intricacies of cybersecurity and network management.

 Today, Alexander is working on his Master's degree in Cyber Security at UAT and works as a data center engineer at Switch, a leading company in exascale data center ecosystems recognized for its commitment to sustainability and cutting-edge technology solutions.
 At Switch, Alexander plays a vital role in maintaining a robust and secure infrastructure, leveraging the skills he developed at UAT.
 “I help troubleshoot issues that come up with the devices here, and it’s rewarding to be part of such an innovative environment,” he explained.